sbishay/Data-Manipulation-using-SQL/README.md

 # Data-Manipulation-using-SQL

 Analysis of 23000 record for Customer Transaction related to different products.
+(Basic)

 1. Importing csv files into Database by connecting SQL Server.
 2. Understanding the data through looking at the columns from customer, product and transaction table